-Although members of the Simon family may own up to a 10% interest in the Operating Partnership's tenants, the Simon family does not currently own a sufficient interest to cause any of such tenants to become a related party tenant with the exception of one small tenant in Circle Center Mall in Indianapolis, Indiana.
+Although members of the Simon family may own from time to time up to a 10% interest in one or more of the Operating Partnership's tenants, the only tenant in which the Simon family currently owns more than a 10% interest is one small tenant in Circle Center Mall in Indianapolis, Indiana.
 Income from a related party tenant does not qualify in satisfying the 75% income test or the 95% income test.
 As previously indicated, the Operating Partnership will not lease property to any related party tenant unless it determines that the income from such tenant would not jeopardize our status as a REIT.